By Lawrence Haywood, Jun 21, 2024

 Tours to the DMZ from Hue are best done on an all-day trip, usually leaving at about 6 am and returning at 6 pm.
 Tours contain many sites of historical interest including the former U.S. military base of Khe San, which features impressive war wreckage and a museum, along with the Vin Moc Tunnels, similar to Saigon’s Cu Chi Tunnels where troops and civilians hid, schemed and lived during the American War.
 Along with these impressive sites are the typical non-sites, such as the Ho Chi Minh Trail, which is now a paved highway, and the once-fortified Ben Hai River, which is now just a river.
 Self-organised tours are an option for serious history buffs and a bit of research can help you pinpoint the worthwhile stops with a private driver or by yourself via motorbike.

-Many of the travellers who visit Hue often have no idea of its culinary relevance in ancient and modern Vietnam.
+Many of the travelers who visit Hue often have no idea of its culinary relevance in ancient and modern Vietnam.
 The old dynasties residing in Hue prompted the city’s infatuation with food, as more lavish meals weren’t to be had anywhere else in the country.
-Locals will tell you that over half of the recognised dishes across modern Vietnam come from Hue, invented by feudal lords who had the time and wealth to provide chefs with everything they needed to get creative.
+Locals will tell you that over half of the recognized dishes across modern Vietnam come from Hue, invented by feudal lords who had the time and wealth to provide chefs with everything they needed to get creative.

-Despite Danang’s Beach being its biggest draw and the crowds that gather on the beaches of Hoi An leaving sand at a premium, you’ll find a very different atmosphere in their Central Highland neighbour of Hue.
+Despite Danang’s Beach being its biggest draw and the crowds that gather on the beaches of Hoi An leaving sand at a premium, you’ll find a very different atmosphere in their Central Highland neighbor of Hue.
 Thuan An Beach lies on the Northeast outreaches of Hue, where the Perfume River meets the East Vietnam Sea.
 It is Hue’s most popular beach, but at over one kilometre long, there is still plenty of space.
-A lot of this is aided by the complete absence of development, which is an amazing achievement for Hue considering the huge companies that have privatised parts of Danang and Hoi An’s beaches.
+A lot of this is aided by the complete absence of development, which is an amazing achievement for Hue considering the huge companies that have privatized parts of Danang and Hoi An’s beaches.

-There is a similar picture to be found at Tam Giang Lagoon, located over the other side of the Perfume River and recipient of three different water systems in the Perfume, O Lau and Bo rivers.
+There is a similar picture to be found at Tam Giang Lagoon, located over the other side of the Perfume River and recipient of three different water systems in the Perfume, O Lau, and Bo Rivers.
 Boat tours here are exactly how they should be, on humble fishing vessels with locals who will point out the interesting features of Southeast Asia’s largest lagoon as best they can.
 It’s harder to name a more natural, authentic thing to do around Hue than a visit to these (as of yet), very underdeveloped and incredibly genuine sites.

 Thuan An Beach

-7km from the centre of Hue lies the perfect example of when ambition comes to nothing.
+7 km from the center of Hue lies the perfect example of when ambition comes to nothing.
 Simply going by the name of the ‘abandoned waterpark’, the enormous curved dragon sitting in Thuy Tien Lake is in a state of complete disrepair and is a physical reminder of the need for perseverance in your goals.
 The banks of the lake, including the lake itself, were designated to become a waterpark, with $3 million and four years of labour being sunk into the project during the late 2000s.
 By 2011, the company in charge had completely backed out, leaving a massive debt and the Jurassic-like remains of a rapidly rusting amusement park that never opened.

 Abandoned Dragon Waterfall